Last Updated 6.26.2023

 As shown above in the gas valve anatomy section, many gas valve models have a thermal well/temperature sensor/copper sensing tube attached to them right out of the box.
 These thermal wells are often covered with plastic that stems from the body of the gas valve and may be open ended or extend slightly beyond the thermal well, with a bend at the end.
 These plastic sleeves should not be removed (for an example manufacturer's citation see: Robert Shaw, 2014, p.
 1).

-The purpose of this plastic sleeve is to protect the thermal well from sediment build-up.
-The thermal well is constantly submerged inside the water heater, sensing the water's temperature and subjecting it [the thermal well] to the minerals left behind during the heating process, which tend to gather near the bottom of the tank. ï»¿ï»¿ï»¿
+The thermal well is constantly submerged inside the water heater, sensing the water's temperature and subjecting it [the thermal well] to the minerals left behind during the heating process, which tend to gather near the bottom of the tank.

 No. Unlike other parts (namely for electric water heaters), gas valves are NOT interchangeable.
 This is because gas valves are usually specific to: model and production date range.
-This means that two water heaters with the same model number may have two different gas valves and two different pilot assemblies
+This means that two water heaters with the same model number may have two different gas valves and two different pilot assemblies.

 Additionally, gas valves vary in size and type depending on whether the water heater is Standard Atmospheric or Power Vent, Natural Gas or LP, the size of the water heater, the type of ignition, and more.
 Each of these factors plays a role in the type of gas valve they need.